docker/docs/ee/ucp/authorization/index.md

 ## Secure Kubernetes defaults

-For cluster security, only UCP admin users and service accounts which are granted the `cluster-admin` ClusterRole for all Kubernetes namespaces via a ClusterRoleBinding can deploy pods with privileged options.
+For cluster security, only UCP admin users and service accounts that are granted the `cluster-admin` ClusterRole for all Kubernetes namespaces via a ClusterRoleBinding can deploy pods with privileged options.
 This prevents a platform user from being able to bypass the Universal Control Plane Security